Are you looking to save money to travel the world, pay for a wedding, or to attend University?

 6. I became a smart shopper

 Remember how I said that I use to spend my money on frivolous things?
 Well, I needed to break that bad habit in order to help me save money.
-Whenever I needed to buy something, I started shopping on Ebates so I would earn cashback on all my purchases.
+Whenever I needed to buy something, I started shopping on Rakuten so I would earn cashback on all my purchases.

 Here are some other ways I became a smart shopper: